Error-331/code_tests/docs/bible/links.md

 Goodness in Store - January 10 (1 Corinthians 2:9; When you are in a waiting season, longing for breakthrough, shift your eyes to the faithfulness of God; We can find comfort as we trust him);

+Go And Do - January 11 (Live out the particle, merciful kindness of our Savior);